bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

 3) During the first resting state, run the MSIT ACC localizer script on the neurofeedback laptop.

 Start by converting the DICOMs to nifti:
 - type ``` nifti ``` into a terminal.
-It will ask you to either chose from a list of directories in the sambashare folder (most recent first) or provide the name of the directory yourself.
+It will ask you to either choose from a list of directories in the sambashare folder (most recent first) or provide the name of the directory yourself.
 - If this doesn't work:
   Copy the name of the directory with the DICOMs, then type this command:
    ```